pombredanne/Repos-Health-Study/README.md

     $ python riskAnalysis.py <URL_of_GitHub_Repository>

-* \<URL_of_GitHub_Repository\> - The URL of the main page for a GitHub repository (ex.
+\<URL_of_GitHub_Repository\> - The URL of the main page for a GitHub repository (ex.
 For this repo, Repos-Health-Study, the URL would be "https://github.com/Dreizan/Repos-Health-Study".)

     $ python riskAnalysis.py https://github.com/Dreizan/Repos-Health-Study

 This will find the passed repository link's associated zip file (assuming the URL of the repository exists), download the file, and decompress it.
-Then, scancode_toolkit will be executed, creating a JSON file containing licensing and copyright information on every file contained in the ********
+Then, scancode_toolkit will be executed, creating a JSON file containing licensing and copyright information on every file contained in the target zip file. riskAnalysis.py will then look at the JSON file and parse out any licenses or copyrights found in the repository's files and output them out onto the console.
+Finally, the zip file and decompressed directory will be deleted from your system.

 # Copyright Declarations/Licensing Information
 Repos-Health-Study is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file LICENSE for more details.